mattermost/mattermost-handbook/operations/research-and-development/organization/delivery.md

 # Delivery

 ## Mission
 The Delivery team enables Mattermost Engineering to deliver products of **high quality**, **secure**, **scalable**, and **efficient** fashion to Mattermost customers.
-The team ensures that Mattermost bi-weekly, monthly, security, and patch releases are publicly released in a timely fashion.
+The team ensures that Mattermost scheduled, security, and patch releases are publicly released in a timely fashion.

 ## Vision
 By its own nature, the Delivery team is a backstage, non-user feature facing team whose product and output has a high impact on day to day development operations, quality and releases.
 The team creates the workflows, frameworks, tools, architecture, and automation for Engineering teams to see their work reach production effectively and efficiently.